-- (5) Unless subrule (3A) or subrule (6) apply, the AER must make a decision on an application under this rule within 40 business days after the date the AER receives the application under subrule (1). - (6) If within during the period specified in subrule (5) the AER notifies the service provider that it requires additional information from the service provider to consider an application under this rule (information request), the AER must make a decision on the relevant application within the period equal to: - (a) 40 business days; plus - (b) the number of business days in the period commencing on the day on which the information request was made and ending on the day on which the AER receives the information requested from the service provider. - (5) If the AER fails to make a decision on an application under this rule within 20 business days after receiving it, the AER is taken to have approved the relevant contract or variation unconditionally. - (7) Unless subrule (3A) applies, if the AER makes a decision: - (a) to approve an associate contract or variation to an associate contract under this rule it must publish its decision as soon as practicable after the contract is notified to the AER under rule 33; - (b) not to approve an associate contract or variation to an associate contract under this rule, it must publish its decision as soon as practicable after the decision is made.
+- (5) Unless subrule (3A) or subrule (7) apply, the AER must make a decision on an application under this rule within 40 business days after the date the AER receives the application under subrule (1). - (6) The AER may notify the service provider that it requires additional information from the service provider to consider an application under this rule (information request) within 20 business days of receiving the application under subrule (1). - (7) If the AER makes an information request under subrule (6) it must make a decision on the relevant application within the period equal to: - (a) 40 business days; plus - (b) the number of business days in the period commencing on the day on which the information request was made and ending on the day on which the AER receives the information requested from the service provider. - (5) If the AER fails to make a decision on an application under this rule within 20 business days after receiving it, the AER is taken to have approved the relevant contract or variation unconditionally. - (8) Unless subrule (3A) applies, if the AER makes a decision: - (a) to approve an associate contract or variation to an associate contract under this rule it must publish its decision as soon as practicable after the contract is notified to the AER under rule 33; - (b) not to approve an associate contract or variation to an associate contract under this rule, it must publish its decision as soon as practicable after the decision is made.